jojanper/typescript-starter/README.md

 ```
 npm run serve-build
 ```
 Open http://localhost:4200 in your browser.
-You should see `HelloLib` if you apply `console.log(this);` in console dev tools of your browser.
+You should see `HelloLib` if you call `console.log(this)` in the console dev tools of your browser.

 ## License